yu8ikmnbgt6y/chatgpt_minesweeper/docs/prompts/Code2ClassDiagram.md

 # ClassDiagram
-Please create a class diagram from the code field below.
+Please create a class diagram from the ##CODE field below.
 You may also use information obtained during the discussion.
 The output of this class diagram must focus on a single class.
 The class of interest is specified in the ##Class field.